Myotonia Congenita (Non-inflammatory Hereditary Muscle Disease) in Dogs

 Therapy

 Medications such as mexiletine, a sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
 Unbalanced sodium levels can lead to various health problems in dogs and cats. channel blocker, can be used to relieve symptoms.
-Mexiletine helps to stabilize electrical activity in the muscles and reduce muscle stiffness.
-It is important that the dosage is carefully monitored to avoid side effects.
+Mexiletine helps stabilize electrical activity in the muscles and reduce muscle stiffness.
+It is important that dosage is carefully monitored to avoid side effects.

 Prognosis and follow-up care